cmharlow/rialto-wiki/Web-App-Specs.md

 ***
 **Researcher Publication Report** ([RIALTO-7](https://jirasul.stanford.edu/jira/browse/RIALTO-7))

+Important note: this use case requires us to have the sul-pub database as another data source (for the "profiles-sourced publication count" which implies the manually accepted publications).

 Author | Publications Count | Profiles-Sourced Publications Count | Number of times Cited
 ------ | ------------------ | ----------------------------------- | ---------------------
 Jane Smith | 120 | 80 | 200